How to Save Money on Tonga Airfares

 5. Check Airfares from all Possible Departure Cities

 Have you considered the best departure airport to get to Tonga?
 The closest airport to where you live might be an obvious choice to depart from, but you might find that cheaper flights that depart from other nearby airports.
 With that in mind, be aware that there are direct flights from the following cities so that you can compare: Auckland, Sydney, Nadi, Suva, Apia and Pago Pago.
-Learn more in Which Airlines Fly to Tonga?
+Learn more in the article Which Airlines Fly to Tonga?

 6. Use Two Different Airlines